Nikolai Borisovich Delone: Life

-Delone is recognized for the first observations of multiphoton ionization, in 1965.
-Delone, along with Maxim Ammosov and Vladimir P. Krainov, developed the ADK formula, relating tunneling ionization in laser fields.
+Delaunay is recognized for the first observations of multiphoton ionization, in 1965.
+Delaunay, along with Maxim Ammosov and Vladimir P. Krainov, developed the ADK formula, relating tunneling ionization in laser fields.
 He was also a lecturer at the Moscow Institute of Physics and Technology.
 After the dissolution of the Soviet Union, he travelled abroad and worked on international collaborations on multiphoton physics.

 His son was Vadim Delaunay, a poet and dissident, who participated in the 1968 Red Square demonstration of protest against military suppression of the Prague Spring.

 Publications

 Delone published over 200 scientific papers, a four-book series on the physics of strong laser fields and on multiphoton physics, and a series of high-school level Russian textbooks.